Jayne Holtzer Research Grants Program

-NORD’s Research Grant Program provides seed grants to academic scientists for translational or clinical studies related to development of potential new diagnostics or treatments for rare disease.
-In at least two cases, NORD grants have resulted ultimately in FDA-approved treatments for patients.
+NORD’s Jayne Holtzer Research Grants Program provides seed grants to academic scientists for translational or clinical studies related to development of potential new diagnostics or treatments for rare disease.
+In at least two cases, these grants have resulted ultimately in FDA-approved treatments for patients. .

 The studies funded with NORD research grants provide preliminary data, on drugs, devices or medical foods that researchers may then use to attract funding from government or industry sponsors to pursue further clinical studies.